delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 database but will leave any user defined database, configuration data and favourites intact.
 To remove user defined databases and configuration data, delete the %AppData%\DelphiDabbler\CodeSnip.4 directory and all its contents for each user who ran CodeSnip.
+If any user has moved the user database directory those directories also need to be deleted.

 Unistalling the Portable Edition
 --------------------------------